sagan/simplegoproxy/README.md

 - `_sgp_body=<value>` : Set the request body (String only.
 Binary data is not supported).
 - `_sgp_resbody=<value>` : Set the response body template.
 - `_sgp_resbodytype=<value>` : The original response body type, e.g. `json`, `xml`, `yaml`, `toml`.
-- `_sgp_fdheaders=<header1>,<header2>,...` : Comma-separated forward headers list.
+- `_sgp_fdheaders=<value>` : Array Value.
+Forward headers list.
 For every header in the list, if the http request to the "entrypoint url" itself contains that header, Simplegoproxy will set the request header to the same value when making http request to the "target url".
 E.g.: `_sgp_fdheaders=Referer,Origin`.
-By default some headers will ALWAYS be forwarded, even if not specified, unless the same `_sgp_header_*` parameter is set: `Range`, `If-*`.
+By default some headers will ALWAYS be forwarded, even if not specified: `Range`, `If-*`.
+If a `_sgp_header_*` parameter is set, it will override the same name forwarded header.
 Some values have special meanings:
   - `*`: ALL request headers.
   - `%0A` (\n) : Supresses default forwarding headers and makes sure no headers would be forwarded.
   - `:method` : Forward the http request method.
 Use the incoming method to the entrypoint url as the one sent to the target url.